 You like the "fun" text replacements in default.filter, but it is disabled in the distributed actions file.
+(My colleagues on the team just don't have a sense of humour, that's why! ;-).
 So you'd like to turn it on in your private, update-safe config, once and for all: